 “An ecommerce website builder?
 Why do I need one?”
-Well, they are simply all the rage these days for anyone who wants to launch their own online shop!
-But this brings up many questions and potential problems in terms of selecting the right builder for your specific needs.
+Well, they are simply all the rage these days for anyone who wants to launch their own online shop and do so all by themselves!
+But this brings up many questions and potential problems in terms of selecting the right ecommerce website builder for your specific needs.

 - The second area to evaluate is what you want to accomplish.
 This ties into the tools, settings and features that are offered through the various platforms.
 With that, we want to take a look at the current state of ecommerce and the major trends to plan for the functionality you'll require.